manybence/rover/RAPID README.txt

 - Connect PC to port X10 via Ethernet cable.
 - Connect A-mode and Doppler probes to any of X1-X4.
 Remember to select the correct port on the GUI before scanning.

+The firmware (and different processing scripts) of the Raspberry Pi are located at: home/rapid/projects/app

 1. Open RealVNC viewer, locate rapidunit and connect.
 It might take a while for the Raspberry Pi to boot after being powered on.
 2. Open Programming/Thonny to access the Python code for the web GUI.
 3. Run the script to start the GUI.